• Skip to primary navigation

 FORM THE ROLLS:

-• Brush 1 tablespoon of melted butter all over the inside of a 9 x 13 metal baking pan.
+• Brush 1 tbsp of melted butter all over the inside of a 9 x 13 metal baking pan.
 Set aside.
-Melt an additional 4 tablespoon of butter and place near your working area for assembling the rolls.
+Melt an additional 4 tbsp of butter and place near your working area for assembling the rolls.

 • On a floured surface, divide the dough ball into 4 equal pieces.
 A pizza cutter works great for this.